 Summers on the Oregon coast seem to fly by faster and faster.
 Who has the time to remember special events and trips?
 If you haven’t had an opportunity to attend the Cottage Tour – this is the year!
 The Cottage Tour is the annual fundraiser for the Cannon Beach History Center & Museum.
 Tickets can be purchased on our website or by phone.

-The Cannon Beach History Center & Museum celebrates its fourteenth year of opening the doors to grand beach homes, historic cottages, and architectural wonders of your favorite coastal town.
+The Cannon Beach Cottage Tour is a weekend-long series of events including live music, wine tasting, tea tasting, and of course, a tour of homes that takes place September 13 – 15, 2019.
+For over a decade the Cannon Beach History Center & Museum has welcomed visitors from all over the Pacific Northwest and beyond to tour vintage homes, historic inns, and architectural wonders of your favorite coastal town.
 Over the years the tour has received accolades from Oregon Home Magazine, Sunset Magazine, The Oregonian, Seattle Times,

-*Photos by Erin J. Bernard.
+*Photos by © Erin J. Bernard

 In addition to sharing the rich history and amazing homes in Cannon Beach, the goal of the annual Tour is to raise funds for the Cannon Beach History Center & Museum.
 This fundraiser contributes a significant amount of the non-profit’s annual income.
 Thank you to our generous sponsors who have helped contribute to this year’s tour!